zakirullin/cognitive-load/README.md

 **Maintaining software is hard**, things break and we would need every bit of mental effort we can save.
 The fewer components there are in the system, the fewer issues there will be.
 Debugging will also be less mentally taxing.

+In general, the mindset "Look how aesthetic and cool my architecture is!" is misguided.
+That's "a point in time" subjective description, and it says nothing about the reality.
+A far better approach is to observe the consequences in the long run:
+- Is it easy to maintain the infrastructure?
+- Are there a lot of components/libraries/frameworks to update?
+- Is it easy to reproduce and debug an issue?
+- Can we make changes quickly, or are there a lot of unknown unknowns and people are afraid to touch things?
+- Can new people add features quickly?
+Or, there's some special approach to be learned?

+These questions are far harder to track, and people often don't like to answer them directly.
+Look at some of the most complex software systems in the world, the ones that have stood the test of time - Linux, Kubernetes, Chrome and Redis (see comments below the article).
+You will not find anything fancy there, and that's a good thing.

 ## Conclusion
 Imagine for a moment that what we inferred in the second chapter isn’t actually true.
 If that’s the case, then the conclusion we just negated, along with the conclusions in the previous chapter that we had accepted as valid, might not be correct either. `🤯`